 SELECT A DERFA-EXEMPT STOVE

 Stoves are far less damaging than open fires when it comes to the environment.
 DEFRA-exempt stoves such as those designed by Chesneys work by pre-heating the air that enters the chamber, producing 90% less particulates than an open fire.
-For this reason, the best way to ensure that your stove does not harm the environment is to choose a DEFRA-exempt appliance.
+For this reason, the best way to ensure that your log burner does not harm the environment is to choose a DEFRA-exempt appliance.
 This will mean that your stove has been carefully tested for emission levels, and has been proven to achieve a high level of energy efficiency.
 It also won’t have cut any corners in terms of air circulation or particulate reduction, so you can be sure that your DEFRA-exempt stove is safe and legal to use.
 Each Chesneys multi-fuel and wood burning stove is equipped with specialist clean-burn and air-wash technology to limit the particulates that escape through your chimney.
 Burning wood and smokeless fuels in one of Chesneys’ DEFRA-exempt stoves could prove to be the most cost-effective and eco-friendly option, reducing your reliance on gas or electric heating that’s typically powered by fossil fuels like coal and natural gas.
 Find out more on how to use and maintain your wood burning or multi-fuel stove.

 Devonshire & Beaumont 012